PrinssiFiestas/MicroELFLinker/README.md

 ## `microlink`

 Creates simple static non-PIE executables from simple `*.o` object files.
 Handles basic relocations of global symbols including procedures.
+Links GNU assembler assembled object files and even some GCC and Clang compiled C code, although linking to standard libraries is not supported and `-fno-PIE` flag must be used. `-std=c99` is somewhat optional, any C version will work as long as thread local storage or other features that require linker support are not used.

 ## `peekelf`